Tamang Panahon: Ratings

-The "Tamang Panahon" episode of Eat Bulaga! obtained a 50.8% rating in Mega Manila and 42.9% rating in urban areas in the Philippines (as measured by NUTAM or Nationwide Urban Television Audience Measurement) making it as the highest rated single episode for 2015 according to AGB Nielsen.
-In the Kantar Media ratings, the special Eat Bulaga! episode garnered a 40.1% rating beating ABS-CBN's It's Showtime (its closest competition) by about four times, making it the highest rated daytime show for 2015 in the Philippine television.
+"Tamang Panahon" was one of the most-watched television events of 2015 in the Philippines.
+Per AGB Nielsen's Nationwide Urban Television Audience Measurement, "Tamang Panahon" obtained a 50.8% rating in Mega Manila and 42.9% rating in urban areas in the Philippines, while Kantar Media reported a national rating of 40.1%.
+This compared with the sixth-anniversary special of It's Showtime that same day, which drew ratings of 5.4% in Mega Manila and 10.2% nationally.
+In Mega Manila, "Tamang Panahon" drew a higher audience share than the 2014 Manny Pacquiao vs. Timothy Bradley II fight and was the highest-rated daytime show episode of 2015.

 Reactions

 Some netizens criticized the gown worn by Maine Mendoza during the event, pointing out that it had already been worn by actress Kim Chiu previously.
-Liz Uy of Stylized Studio who was hired as wardrobe stylist for the show made a statement regarding the gown.
+Liz Uy of Stylized Studio, who was hired as wardrobe stylist for the show, made a statement regarding the gown.
 She argued that the producers of Eat Bulaga!, TAPE Inc., purchased the gown from Francis Libiran and had chosen it to fit the Cinderella-themed event.
-Libiran also commented on the issue and said that Chiu had worn the gown in a 2013 fashion show but the one that Mendoza wore was a different albeit with the same design.
+Libiran stated that Chiu had worn the gown in a 2013 fashion show, that he had made replicas for other, lower-profile clients, and that Mendoza's was custom-tailored for her.

-Kim Chiu herself appealed through Twitter to stop the hate and the "gown is just a gown."
-Eat Bulaga! host Allan K also pleaded on Twitter and said that do not put an issue on the gown since Libiran already released a statement about the history of the gown.
+Kim Chiu appealed through Twitter to stop the hate, stating that the "gown is just a gown".
+Eat Bulaga! host Allan K. also asked on Twitter not to make an issue of the gown, since Libiran had already released a statement on its history.

 Accolades and features

 According to the Guinness World Records, the "Tamang Panahon" hashtag #AlDubEBTamangPanahon became the most used hashtag in 24 hours on Twitter, generating 40,706,392 mentions from October 24 to 25, 2015.
 The recognition was part of the record-breaking feats of Twitter's 10-year history.
 The most retweeted tweet for the event came from a post from the official Twitter account of Maine Mendoza, which was retweeted more than 74,000 times.

 "Tamang Panahon" received a special award during the 2016 Box Office Entertainment Awards as the Highest Record Rating of a Noontime Show of All Time (Local & Global).
-The event was also featured in a special collectors edition of the December 2015 issue of Yes! magazine.
+The event was also featured in a special collectors' edition of the December 2015 issue of Yes! magazine.